actifyjs/actify/src/docs/getting-started/why-actify.md

 ## What is Actify?

-Actify is an open source react component library written in Vite + React + Tailwind css based on Google's Material Design 3.
+Actify is an open source react component library written in Vite + React + Tailwind CSS based on Google's Material Design 3.
 You can use it for write react pages.

 ## Getting started